Paraphraser/PiBuilder/tutorials/locales.md

 	~/PiBuilder/boot/scripts/support/etc/
 	```

-	The next time you build a Raspberry Pi using PiBuilder, your locale will be set automatically.
+	The next time you build a Raspberry Pi using PiBuilder, your locales will be set automatically.

+See also the `LOCALE_LANG` environment variable in the PiBuilder options file.